 Except as described herein, the Private Placement Warrants have terms and provisions that are identical to those of the Public Warrants.
 If the Private Placement Warrants are held by holders other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by the Company in all redemption scenarios and exercisable by the holders on the same basis as the Public Warrants.
 The Private Placement Warrants will not be redeemable by the Company so long as they are held by the initial purchasers or their permitted transferees, subject to certain exceptions.
+The initial purchasers or their permitted transferees, subject to certain exceptions.
 The initial purchasers or their permitted transferees, have the option to exercise the Private Placement Warrants on a cashless basis.